CJ Sparxx Displays Incredible Physique In Scanty String Bikini

 CJ Sparxx returned to her Instagram account over the weekend to share a steamy new update with her adoring fans.
-The brunette beauty stunned as she rocked a sexy ensemble and serving up steamy looks for the camera.
+The brunette beauty stunned as she rocked a sexy ensemble and served up steamy looks for the camera.

-In the sultry snaps, CJ looked smoking hot as she displayed her incredible physique while she sported a blue and white printed string bikini.
+In the sultry snaps, CJ looked smoking-hot as she displayed her incredible physique while she sported a blue and white printed string bikini.
 The scanty top included a deep neckline that exposed her massive cleavage.
 The thin straps also highlighted her toned arms and shoulders.

 The matching bikini bottom tied high over her curvaceous hips and wrapped around her tiny waist firmly.
 The garment accentuated her muscular thighs, as well as her flat tummy and impressive abs.
 She accessorized the beach look with multiple bracelets on her wrist, as well as a ring on her finger.

 CJ sat in front of a wooden backdrop for the shots.
-In the first photo she one one knee bent as she rested one hand in front of her while the other tousled her hair.
+In the first photo, she had one knee bent as she rested one hand in front of her while the other tousled her hair.
 In the second shot, she tugged at her bottoms and arched her back.
 Her legs were apart and she turned her head away from the camera while wearing a seductive expression on her face.

 In the final pic, CJ pushed her pelvis outward and placed a hand next to her.
 The other hand touched her hair and she gave a smoldering stare into the camera as the sunlight streamed in and illuminated her skin.

-In the caption of the post, she revealed that her latest trip was incredible, and that she had something to share with her fans.
+In the caption of the post, she revealed that her latest trip was incredible and that she had something to share with her fans.
 She also geotagged her location as Esperanza, Auberge Resorts Collection.

 Her long, dark hair was parted to the side.
 The locks were styled in voluminous strands that hung down her back and spilled over her shoulders.